Here are some simple, but important tips to protect your information:

 - Don’t carry your Social Security card with you.

-- Don’t give personal information over the phone, through the mail or on the Internet unless you are sure you know whom you are dealing with.
+- Don’t give personal information over the phone, through the mail, or online—unless you are sure you know with whom you are dealing.

 File and Pay Taxes Electronically!